viktorsapozhok/fastapi-services-oauth2/README.md

 # fastapi-services-oauth2

-This repository provides an approach on how to structure FastAPI application with multiple services, simple OAuth2 authentication, and Postgres backend.
+This repository provides an approach on how to structure FastAPI application with multiple services, simple OAuth2 Password authentication with Bearer and JWT tokens, and Postgres backend.

 [Read the tutorial][1] for more details.